Apoorva Sagodharargal (1989 film): Legacy

 After the success of Apoorva Sagodharargal, Haasan and Mohan worked together on numerous films, including Michael Madana Kama Rajan (1990), Magalir Mattum (1994), Sathi Leelavathi (1995), Avvai Shanmugi (1996), Kaathala Kaathala (1998), Thenali (2000), Panchatanthiram (2002), Pammal K. Sambandam (2003) and Vasool Raja MBBS (2004).
 The Times of India wrote that Haasan "created history by playing a dwarf who was almost half his original height".
 In 2010, Rediff wrote: "Under Singeetham's very able direction, the movie blended mainstream cinema and emotion very well, [...] and marked the beginning of what was to be a long career, for Kamal Haasan, in getting more into the skin of his character, and setting higher standards for himself with the aid of superior make-up and body language."
 On Haasan's birthday, 7 November 2015, Latha Srinivasan of Daily News and Analysis considered Apoorva Sagodharargal to be one of the "films you must watch to grasp the breadth of Kamal Haasan's repertoire".

 The film was included by Rediff in their list of Kamal Haasan's ten best films.
 Malathi Rangarajan of The Hindu noted that Haasan's commitment to playing a dwarf in Apoorva Sagotharargal "helped him scale heights, not many can reach".
 Baradwaj Rangan compared I (2015) to Apoorva Sagotharargal, saying that in both films, "a noxious substance results in the hero's ‘deformity’, and when he discovers how he came to be this way, he doles out punishment in inventive ways".
 Director Vinayan said that his Malayalam film Athbhutha Dweepu (2005) was inspired by Apoorva Sagodharargal.
 Rangan compared Mersal (2017) to Apoorva Sagodharargal, saying that in both films, "A father is brutally murdered.
 A son takes revenge.
 The other son is thought to be the killer."

 In popular culture

 The 1990 film Raja Kaiya Vacha was named after the song from Apoorva Sagodharargal.
+The same song in the Telugu dubbed version inspired the 2016 film Raja Cheyyi Vesthe.
 The theme music from the film was humorously remixed as the "Gopi Bat Theme" in Chennai 600028 II (2016).
 In Periya Marudhu (1994), Sodalai (Goundamani) imagines himself as a dwarf similar to Appu and dances to the song "Pudhu Mappillaiku".
-Janagaraj and R. S. Shivaji reprised their roles in M. Kumaran S/O Mahalakshmi (2004).
+Janagaraj and R. S. Shivaji reprised their roles in M. Kumaran Son of Mahalakshmi (2004).
 The scene where Appu uses a Rube Goldberg contraption to kill Francis Anbarasu was parodied in Tamizh Padam (2010), with Delhi Ganesh reprising his role.